Looking for a quick and easy way to dry your wet cycling shoes?

 All cycling shoes have removable footbeds.
 Water can enter through the air vents located on the sole.
-If the shoes are wet, chances are the footbed will be wet too.
+If the shoes are wet, the footbed will likely be wet too.

 Dry the footbed under the sun or next to a heater during winter.

 Step 4.
 Stuff some old newspapers into the shoe

 Old newspapers are great for absorbing moisture and quickening the drying process.

 Crumple and stuff as many old newspapers as you can into the shoe.
 Let it sit for around 30 minutes.
 Once the newspapers get wet, replace them with fresh ones.

 If the shoe is still wet, you’ll need to repeat the process several times.

 After several rounds of newspapers, you can leave it overnight and let the remaining moisture dry out.
 Depending on your location, place the shoe next to a fan or heater.

 Alex Lee is the founder and editor-at-large of Mr. Mamil.
 Coming from a professional engineering background, he breaks down technical cycling nuances into an easy-to-understand and digestible format here.